SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 at the beginning of each iteration, when it's waiting for the next element to be available.

 ..
-XXX TR: Where does the 'try' above come from?
+FIXME TR: Where does the 'try' above come from?

 In the same way that you can use your own types in a ``for``-``in`` loop by adding conformance to the `Sequence <//apple_ref/swift/fake/Sequence>`_ protocol,